-Paid house sitting jobs seem like a fairytale.
+Paid house sitting jobs may seem like a fairy tale.

-Imagine living in mansion-like homes all to yourself for weeks or months.
+Imagine living in mansion-like homes all by yourself for weeks or months.

 You get to enjoy marvelous bathtubs, fluffy beds, and all the amenities of a home on the beach, in vineyards, near sugar plantations, and other exotic locations.